aydar-ga/pelevin-quotes/README.md

 This is my pet-project inspired by reading Victor Pelevin's works.
 I wanted to create a parallel universe of his books that would retain the Pelevin's literary spirit: i.e. witty satirical takes on our life.
 I have no doubts that some literary critics would note that the very essence of this project is partly a reflection of the slightly changed nature (sic!) of Pelevin's work in recent years.
 Viktor Olegovich, please don't take offense 😉

-## Current project status ✔️
+## Current status ✔️

-I wanted to have a minimalist web-site where you can get tease your literature taste.
+I wanted to have a minimalist web-site where you can tease your literature tastes.
 Foolproof simple as AK-47: hit the button and the machine will give you a new dose.

-## Planned product enhancements 🏁
+## Planned enhancements 🏁

 I'm planning to implement these changes: